vitkuz573/aspirational-manifests/docs/Writerside/topics/Secret-Management.md

 ## Selecting a Secret Provider

-Secrets can be stored locally (the default) or in Azure Key Vault.
-Use the `--secret-provider` option or the `ASPIRATE_SECRET_PROVIDER` environment variable to choose between `file` and `keyvault` backends.
+Secrets are stored locally by default.
+Use the `--secret-provider` option or the `ASPIRATE_SECRET_PROVIDER` environment variable to choose an alternative provider implemented via the service container.

 When supplying the secret password via the `ASPIRATE_SECRET_PASSWORD` environment variable, Aspirate clears the variable after reading it to avoid leaving the